kit-data-manager/fairdo-cookbook/src/pids/resolve.md

 - A registered PID you want to resolve.
 - Access to a [PID Information Types Service](../appendix/appendix_pit.md) or a Testbed instance.
-    - The service must be configured in a way to support your PID system.
-For details on that, read the instructions.
-    - Alternatively: Any other system that uses the resolving API of the PID system of your choice.

 ---